Table of Contents

 - Additional information:

-- Work shifts and times the hazard occurs.
+- Work shifts and the times the hazard occurs.

 - Whether an onsite inspection or investigation by letter is preferred.

-- The party who filed the complaint (employee, union representative, or another party).
+- The party that filed the complaint (employee, union representative, or another party).

 Include your name, contact number, and email address when filing your complaint.
 This information allows Cal/OSHA to follow up with you, ask for additional details, and keep you informed throughout the complaint process.